kubedb/docs/docs/guides/mssqlserver/clustering/dag_cluster.md

 ### Deploy Microsoft SQL Server Distributed AG's primary cluster (AG1)
 KubeDB implements a `MSSQLServer` CRD to define the specification of a Microsoft SQL Server database.
 Below is the `MSSQLServer` object created in this tutorial.
 Here, our issuer `mssqlserver-ca-issuer` is ready to deploy a `MSSQLServer`.
-Below is the YAML of SQL Server that we are going to create,

 Now, deploy the first `MSSQLServer` resource.
 This will act as the **primary** site of our Distributed AG.
 Note the `topology.mode` and the `distributedAG` block.